OSGeo/OSGeoLive-doc/de/quickstart/grass_quickstart.rst

 in dem Sie die Alt-Taste gedrückt halten und dann das Fenster mit der linken Maustaste verschieben.

-Regardless of the dataset you choose it is recommended that you always use a `user` mapset for your everyday work instead of the special PERMANENT Mapset, das die Projektions-Metadaten und Basiskartographie enthält.
+..
+Regardless of the dataset you choose it is recommended that you always use a `user` mapset for your everyday work instead of the special PERMANENT mapset which contains the projection metadata and base cartography.

 Karten anzeigen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~